Close Menu

 🛠️ Troubleshooting Note

-If you see the Apple logo instead of the cable illustration, you released the button too early.
-Power the phone off again and repeat the process.
+If you see the Apple logo instead of the cable visual, you released the button too early.
+Power off the phone again and repeat the process.
 If you cannot get the computer-and-cable graphic to appear after several attempts, the hardware buttons might require inspection by an Apple Authorized Service Provider.

 Step 3: Restore via Your Computer